Course Development Process

 calendar Courses do not open for enrollment until they are completely developed and ready to teach

-An important thing to keep in mind is that courses DO NOT OPEN for enrollment until the course is complete and ready to teach.
-For this reason, it is often a good goal to have the course completed in time for enrollment which typically occurs in April for Fall and October for Summer and Spring semesters.
+Keep in mind that courses DO NOT OPEN for enrollment until they are fully developed and ready to teach.
+To align with enrollment timelines, aim to have the course completed by April for Fall and October for Summer and Spring semesters.

 The course development process is outlined below.
 Read through the different steps and begin to determine what a course timeline might look like for you.